 We recently visited France and more particularly the city of Lyon.
 I wanted to introduce you to the beauties of this town by the story of its “Traboules” kind of semi-closed private passageways between the buildings.
-I am also officially announcing our first travel guide.
+I am also officially announcing our first Slow Travel Guide.
 We will publish it in two weeks on 10th May!
-This first guide will be free to download for our VIP Members.
 We hope you will like it as it is the beginning of a very long series!

 What are “Traboules”?

 Traboules are passageways that link buildings in Vieux Lyon (Lyon Old Town).
 Construction materials were costly, especially massive stairs stones.
 People used to share the use of one staircase by connecting several backyard courts.
 The word Traboule takes its roots in the Latin “trans” and “ambulare,” I like to translate it: “trans-amble.”
 To get closer to the original pronunciation: “tramble.”
 Some Traboules are now passing through anymore.
 The buildings have evolved and have now their staircase.
 People required more privacy and security and closed many of the original Traboules.
 These are the “Miraboules.”
 It means semi-traboules that I translate “Mirambles.”